 The South Bergen Jointure Commission is a state-approved Board of Education whose mission is to provide services to participating local school districts, with an emphasis on shared services.
-It is governed by a Commission composed of fourteen trustees, each a member of a participating school district and appointed by their respective Boards of Education.
+It is governed by a Commission composed of fifteen trustees, each a member of a participating school district and appointed by their respective Boards of Education.
 The Commission has all the powers and authority of a Board of Education and is funded entirely by income derived from the provision of services and/or by assessments.
 The Jointure Commission serves as a lead agency for the purposes of creating consortiums or cooperative enterprises.
 It provides services in the following areas:

 - Special Education Classrooms

 - Home Programming

 - STEAM Labs